The PHP agent consists of two parts:

 - The agent daemon,

 The daemon acts as a proxy between the PHP agent and the New Relic collector to reduce network traffic and to improve response time for instrumented applications.
-Without the daemon running, no data is reported to New Relic.
+If the daemon is not running, no data is reported to New Relic.